LinlyAC/City1M-dataset/README.md

 # City1M-dataset
-First synthetic group re-identification dataset with over 100,000,000 images (CVPR2022).
+Large synthetic group re-identification dataset with over 1M images.

 ## Overview
 The proposed City1M is constructed by collecting images from 8 street cameras in a city scene, which contains 1.84M RGB images with a uniform resolution of 1920 x1080, 45,000 persons and 11,000 groups.
 Our dataset also includes day and night scenes.